sfloresk/recipe-generation/infrastructure/README.md

 aws cloudformation delete-stack --stack-name recipe-generation-infrastructure
 ```

-The cloudformation stack will not delete the BLIP2 deployment - you can remove it from the console going to Sagemaker -> Inference -> Endpoints -> Select the endpoint -> Actions -> Delete
+The Cloudformation stack will not delete the BLIP2 deployment - you can remove it from the console going to Sagemaker -> Inference -> Endpoints -> Select the endpoint -> Actions -> Delete

 ## Resources